Healthcare Consulting Manager, Accenture

 "I credit my experience interning at the Center for Value-Based Insurance Design for introducing me to the field of health policy."

-Lia Daniels is a Health Policy Manager of Health Policy and Finance at the Illinois Health and Hospital Association.
+Lia Daniels is the Director of Health Policy at the Illinois Health and Hospital Association.

 “My work with V-BID aligned with my desire to pursue a career in healthcare policy development, implementation, and advocacy.
 The research, policy writing, and network I developed at V-BID helped to prepare me for an Administrative and Public Policy Fellowship with my current organization.
 I appreciated the opportunity to work with health insurers implementing and studying value-based benefits, which we incorporated into V-BID issue briefs."

 Jillian Davenport graduated from the University of Michigan’s School of Public Health in 2015 with a Masters in Health Services Administration.
 While at U of M, she was involved in the IHI Open School, the Michigan Women in Health Leadership, as well as V-BID.
-She currently works as a consultant for Accenture and primarily works with health plans.
+She currently works as a Manager in Clinical Payer Practice for Accenture.

 “My writing and interviewing skills that I built upon at V-BID helped me to lead meetings and reach out to various stakeholders in my current role.
 Having knowledge of the health plan space has helped me gain credibility.
 V-BID directed me toward health plans and the future consumerism of health care specifically.
 I hear CEOs of health plans today talking about directing healthcare consumers toward the ‘right services’, which directly feeds back to V-BID research.”